-The Budget Narrative should thoroughly and clearly describe every category of expense listed in the Budget Detail Worksheet.
+The budget narrative should thoroughly and clearly describe every category of expense listed in the Budget Detail Worksheet.
 OJP expects proposed budgets to be complete, cost effective, and allowable (e.g., reasonable, allocable, and necessary for project activities).

-An applicant should demonstrate in its Budget Narrative how it will maximize cost effectiveness of award expenditures.
-Budget Narratives should generally describe cost effectiveness in relation to potential alternatives and the goals of the project.
-For example, a Budget Narrative should detail why planned in-person meetings are necessary, or how technology and collaboration with outside organizations could be used to reduce costs, without compromising quality.
+Applicants should demonstrate in their budget narratives how they will maximize cost effectiveness of award expenditures.
+Budget narratives should generally describe cost effectiveness in relation to potential alternatives and the goals of the project.
+For example, a budget narrative should detail why planned in-person meetings are necessary, or how technology and collaboration with outside organizations could be used to reduce costs, without compromising quality.

-The Budget Narrative should be mathematically sound and correspond clearly with the information and figures provided in the Budget Detail Worksheet.
-The Narrative should explain how the applicant estimated and calculated all costs, and how they are relevant to the completion of the proposed project.
-The Narrative may include tables for clarification purposes, but need not be in a spreadsheet format.
+The narrative should be mathematically sound and correspond clearly with the information and figures provided in the Budget Detail Worksheet.
+The narrative should explain how the applicant estimated and calculated all costs, and how those costs are necessary to the completion of the proposed project.
+The narrative may include tables for clarification purposes, but need not be in a spreadsheet format.
 As with the Budget Detail Worksheet, the Budget Narrative should describe costs by year.